Employee / worker

 Publications

-This publication is a summary of the Cleaners and Caretakers (Car and Caravan Parks) Award.
-On 16 June 2023 the Western Australian Industrial Relations Commission (WAIRC) issued the 2023 State Wage...
+This publication is a summary of the Clerks (Commercial, Social and Professional Services) Award (Clerks CSPS Award).
+On 12 June 2024 the Western Australian Industrial Relations Commission (WAIRC)...

 Labour Relations